Kai0927/DNN_TS_Prediction/README.md

-# Afetrnoon thuderstrom forecast by Machine Learning
+# Afetrnoon Thuderstrom forecast by Machine Learning

 #### Motivation
-The traditional weather forecast is hard to predict the afternoon thunderstorm.
+The traditional weather forecast makes it hard to predict the afternoon thunderstorm.
-However, afternoon thunderstorm impacts our life pretty much!
+However, the afternoon thunderstorm impacts our lives pretty much!
-Therefore, I hope that DNN can has the greater orediction ability.
+Therefore, I hope DNN has a greater prediction ability.

 #### Tools and Data
 * DNN
-* 5 years (2016~2021) CWA wheather OBS station data for training.
+* 5 years (2016~2021) CWA weather OBS station data for training.
-* 1 year (2022) CWA wheather OBS station data for testing.
+* 1 year (2022) CWA weather OBS station data for testing.

 #### Tips for training
-* Batchnormalization: due to the high variance between each parameter.
+* Batch normalization: due to the high variance between each parameter.
 * VIF (Variance Inflation Factor): due to the multicollinearity problem.

 #### Result